 2. Open Mail App and Find a Blank Screen

-Solution 1: Remove the account that has issues and add other email account.
+Solution 1: Remove the account that has issues and adds another email account.

 Also, if you would like to learn more about iOS 11 Mail problems and solutions, you can directly visit this topic guide: How to Fix iOS 11/10 Mail Problems on iPhone iPad >